alaminanik/alaminanik.github.io/index.md

 Currently, I have been working on Machine Leaarning algorithm, Artifiticial Intelligence on IoT devices.

-This is my Github profile: [editor on GitHub](https://github.com/alaminanik)
+This is my Github profile: [alaminanik](https://github.com/alaminanik)

 ### Markdown